pabloripoll/docker-wordpress-6-4-php-fpm/README.md

  DNS Suffix Search List. . . . . . : scs.ad.cs.cmu.edu
 ```

-Take the first ip listed because through it, Wordpress container will connect with database container.
+Take the first ip listed.
+Wordpress container will connect with database container using that IP.

 #### Containers on Unix based systems